codery12321/ECE270/lab12/README.md

 You can instantiate and test the full-adder module with the following: <br />

   `faha f1(.a(pb[0]), .b(pb[1]), .ci(pb[2]), .s(right[0]), .co(right[1]));`
-Make sure that it satisfies the following truth table: <br />
+ <br /> Make sure that it satisfies the following truth table: <br />
 ```
 a   b   ci  co  s
 0	0	0		0	0
 0	0	1		0	1
 0	1	0		0	1